cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 # Introduction

-A primary objective of paleoseismology is the estimation of the magnitude of earthquakes in the geologic record.
+A primary objective of paleoseismology is the estimation of the magnitude of earthquakes inferred from the geologic record.
 These paleoearthquakes are typically described in a shallow trench excavated across a fault scarp, where the data constraining the offset and age of all earthquakes are taken.
 The magnitude of each event is determined by scaling offset measurements from the trench with empirical displacement-magnitude relations.

-Considerable uncertainty exists in this process: In addition to substantial scatter in the displacements magnitude scaling relations (up to xx%), the observed offset in or near the trench has its own measurement error, and is likely not representative of the mean offset along the paleorupture, simply due to the natural variability of earthquake ruptures.
-This last problem is particularly challenging, as it is both hard to accurately address statistically and can lead to variation in the estimated magnitude of 1-2 magnitude orders (i.e. M 6-8). *Biasi and Weldon* [*2006*] devised an effective solution using Bayesian methods that use a likelihood function derived from empirical slip distribution data to reduce the uncertainty in the posterior magnitude given a point measurement of displacement.
+Considerable uncertainty exists in this process: In addition to substantial scatter in the displacements magnitude scaling relations (up to xx%), the observed offset in or near the trench has its own measurement error, and is likely not representative of the mean offset along the paleorupture, simply due to the natural along-strike variability of earthquake ruptures.
+This last problem is particularly challenging, as it is both hard to accurately address statistically and can lead to variation in the estimated magnitude of 1-2 magnitude orders (i.e. *M* 6-8). *Biasi and Weldon* [*2006*] devised an effective solution with Bayesian methods that use a likelihood function derived from empirical slip distribution data to reduce the uncertainty in the posterior magnitude given a point measurement of displacement.

 Surface rupture length is better correlated with earthquake magnitude than mean displacement [e.g., *Wells and Coppersmith, 1994*], and can therefore be used as a similar predictor of paleoearthquake magnitude.
 In fact, independent measurements of both surface rupture length and displacement can be used to estimate paleoearthquake magnitude more accurately and precisely.
 In this paper we provide an implementation as an extension of Biasi and Weldon's